 As always, you only qualify for these offers if the odds on each leg are sufficiently high.

-Most sportsbooks payout the boosted profits as cash, but occasionally you will find that an operator pays out the boosted profits in the form of a free bet, so it is always worth checking the terms and conditions just to make sure.
+Most sportsbooks payout the boosted profits as cash, but occasionally you will find that an operator pays out the boosted profits in the form of a Bonus Bet, so it is always worth checking the terms and conditions just to make sure.

 Parlay Odds Boosts